Whether you're taking a weekend break in Paris or spending a number of weeks exploring Asia, travel insurance should form part of your preparations.

-In case the unexpected were to happen, it is important that people are covered by their travel insurance policy.
+In case the unexpected were to happen, it is important that people are covered by a travel insurance policy.
 However, you may have heard conflicting information about travel insurance which could put you off looking into policy details or purchasing a policy at all.

 Here we present some common misconceptions about travel insurance that aren't necessarily true.